Canada

 Getting to British Columbia

-Vancouver International Airport is the main gateway to British Columbia, with direct flights from the UK taking around nine to ten hours.
+Vancouver International Airport is the main gateway to British Columbia, with direct flights from the UK taking around nine to 10 hours.
 It’s also easily accessible from major cities across the United States.

 Best Time to Visit British Columbia